-The main shareholders are Quantum Investment BV which owns 41.815% of the Company's share capital and the Bank of New York Mellon "depositary bank for shares traded in London Stock Exchange" which manages 13.879% of the Company share capital and Exoder participation, "Exoder Limited", domiciled in Cyprus which owns 13.065% of the Company's share capital and Kingsway Fund Frontier Consumer Franchises which owns 4.483% of Company's share capital and other shareholders owning 26.758% of company's share capital.
+The main shareholders are Quantum Investment BV which owns 41.815% of the Company's share capital and the Bank of New York Mellon "depositary bank for shares traded in London Stock Exchange" which manages 12.939% of the Company share capital and Kingsway Fund Frontier Consumer Franchises which owns 11.131% of Company's share capital and other shareholders owning 34.115% of company's share capital.

-These interim consolidated financial statements have been approved by Chairman and Managing Director on 30 July 2019.
+These interim consolidated financial statements have been approved by Chairman and Managing Director on 30 October 2019.